turbobuilt/ngInfiniteScroller/README.md

 - It works (for me at least)
 - It should be fast
 - It waits 1 second between calling for loads (configurable)
+- It automatically checks scroll distance based on it's parent.
+If you need it to be relative to something else, first try moving the div.
+But if you can't, then you'll have to make some manual modifications.

 It is simple to use.
 In your main angular file, include `ngInfiniteScroller`